coder/coder/docs/admin/architectures/index.md

 #### Scaling formula

-TODO

-- Guidance for reasonable ratio of CPU limits/requests
-- Guidance for reasonable ratio for memory requests/limits

-Mention that as users onboard, the autoscaling config should take care of ongoing workspaces
+When determining scaling requirements, consider the following factors:

+- `1 vCPU x 2 GB memory x 1 workspace`: A formula to determine resource allocation based on the minimal requirements for an idle workspace with a running Coder agent and occasional CPU and memory bursts for building projects.

+**Node Autoscaling**

+Workspace nodes can be set to operate in autoscaling mode to mitigate the risk of prolonged high resource utilization.

+One approach is to scale up workspace nodes when total CPU usage or memory consumption reaches 80%.
+Another option is to scale based on metrics such as the number of workspaces or active users.
+It's important to note that as new users onboard, the autoscaling configuration should account for ongoing workspaces.

+Scaling down workspace nodes to zero is not recommended, as it will result in longer wait times for workspace provisioning by users.

 ### Database